 Close to the railway station is the focal point of Inverurie where the High Street broadens out into the Market Place.
 This has in its centre the small wooded park surrounding the war memorial.
 At the head of the Market Place is the large grey stone Town Hall, built in 1863.
 Since 1996 this municipal building has been joined in Inverurie by the new office block on the western side of the town that serves as offices of Aberdeenshire Council.

 Today's Inverurie is surrounded by evidence left by those living here in the past.
-Besides the battlefields and The Bass referred to above, the ruins of the medieval Kinkell Church can be found to the south of the town; an excellent stone circle can be visited at Easter Aquhorthies, two miles west of Inverurie; and a remarkable Pictish symbol stone, the Brandesbutt Stone, today lives surrounded by a housing estate near the northern edge of Inverurie.
+Besides the battlefields and The Bass referred to above, the ruins of the medieval Kinkell Church can be found to the south of the town; an excellent stone circle can be visited at East Aquhorthies, two miles west of Inverurie; and a remarkable Pictish symbol stone, the Brandsbutt Stone, today lives surrounded by a housing estate near the northern edge of Inverurie.